Ixox/lwcloneu2/readme.txt

 ===================
 My goal for this fork is to add the following feature that i need for my pincab :
 .
 A working MPU6050 driver (Accelerometer)
 .
-Possibility to turn down power after a delay (to avoid toys to burn) on each output pin by activating a PWM value.
+Possibility to turn down power after a delay (to avoid toys to burn).
-.
-Using real PWM on pin 2 to 13 and 44 to 46 of the arduino mega.
+  This is possible on 4 pins (6,7,8) using real PWM for high frequency (30Khz).
+(Software PWM made lots of noise with the soleoid).

 LWCloneU2
 =========